hygieia/hygieia-aws-quickstart/README.md

 If all went well you should have your first Team Dashboard up and running.
 Congrats!

+## Costs

+This quick start costs approximately $200 per month to run in AWS, making some assumptions for user traffic and data storage capacity.
+The costs primarily result from:

+1. MongoDB: 1 x m4.large EC2 instance
+1. Hygieia: 1 x Application Load Balancer (ALB)
+1. Hygieia: 1 x m4.large (~7 ECS Fargate Containers)

+The more collectors you enable and the more data you gather, the larger the MongoDB data storage costs.

 ## Feedback
 If you find something unclear or have an idea for an improvement, please let us know by creating a new issue.